-Payment for Item No. 2405.603, "PRESTRESSED BEAM INV-T 18" TYPE ", for invert T-beams will be made at the Contract price per linear foot for each type, and shall be compensation in full for all costs of materials, shop drawings, fabrication, construction of the test section specimen for the roughened surface, transportation and erection of the beams in their final position, as described above.
+Payment for Item No. 2405.603, "PRESTRESSED BEAM INV-T 18" TYPE , for invert T-beams will be made at the Contract price per linear foot for each type, and shall be compensation in full for all costs of materials, shop drawings, fabrication, construction of the test section specimen for the roughened surface, transportation and erection of the beams in their final position, as described above.

-SB-8.3 Prestress Transfer
+SB-11.3 Prestress Transfer

-The Fabricator of prestressed concrete beams shall closely monitor the ends of the beams during the strand release process.
-The following sequence of releasing the individual prestressing strands will be required if cracks occur in the ends of the beams during the fabricator's releasing sequence.
+Monitor the ends of the rectangular prestressed concrete beam during the strand release process.
+If during the release of the individual prestressing strands cracks occur in the ends of the beam the following release sequence will be required.